patrickdx/3311-Project/README.md

 Temi: Set up controller classes for the GUI.

+## February 25

+Client meeting occured where iteration 3 was discussed and new user stories added.
+The minutes are on the client meeting file.

 ### March 6
 Assigned tasks:
 - Patrick: Items in storage inventory: As a manager, I want to view the list of items in storage.